Mexico: US journalist shot during interview | DW | 05.10.2019

 According to the Committee to Protect Journalists, Mexico is the most dangerous country for journalists in the Western Hemisphere.
 Five journalists have been killed in Mexico this year.

-Chihuahua is home to Ciudad Juarez, just over the border from El Paso, which at the peak of Mexico's war on drug cartels in the mid-2000s was one of the most violent cities in the world.
+Chihuahua is home to Ciudad Juarez, just over the border from El Paso.
+At the peak of Mexico's war on drug cartels in the mid-2000s, Ciudad Juarez was one of the most violent cities in the world.

 es/cmk (AP, Reuters)